NBD405 New Business Development in Practice

 GRU401 - Gründerskolen

-The schedule requires a significant effort from the candidates, both during and between the gatherings.
-It is therefore necessary that each group agrees with a group leader who manages the work in the future.
+The schedule requires a significant effort from the candidates, both during the seminars and between the gatherings.
 At each gathering, the groups will have to account for the progress of the work.
-The course has been set up interactively, which involves extensive contact between students, startups and course managers.
+The course has been set up interactively, which involves extensive contact between students, startups, academic mentors and course coordinators.

 Consequently, the course approval is based on the following:

-- participation during the startup week and seminar series is mandatory; and
+- participation during the startup week and seminar series is mandatory (based on attendance); and

 Course approval is valid for one semester.

-3) Presentation and oral examination of the business model/project results to an expert panel (team work) (30%of the final assessment).
+- Presentation and oral examination of the business model/project results to an expert panel (team-work) (40% of the final assessment).

 All elements has to be taken in the same semester, and in the semester you attend class.